TAGLIATELLE PEAS & PROSCIUTTO

 1/2 cup grated Parmesan cheese

-1/2 cup grated Gruyère cheese (or Swiss substitute)
+1/2 cup grated Gruyère cheese (or less expensive Swiss substitute)

 DIRECTIONS: